mycig-lang/.github/profile/README.md

 ---

-Until I self-host Mycig, I plan to use F#.
+Until I self-host Rectol, I plan to use F#.

 All of Rectol is developped by me, [devtolog](https://github.com/devtolog).
 So it will take to develop for a long time.